dralkh/seer-ai/README.md

 Moving beyond keyword matching to understanding the meaning of your queries.
 - **Voice, Transcription, Embedding Integration**: Support for OpenAI-compatible embedding, voice, transcription models (e.g., `text-embedding-3-small`, local Ollama embeddings).
 - **Contextual Retrieval**: Find papers based on conceptual similarity rather than just exact text matches.
-- **In-Memory Vector Store**: Fast, local indexing of session-relevant papers for semantic analysis.
+- **In-Memory Vector Store** — Fast, local indexing of session-relevant papers for semantic analysis.

+### 4. Data Verification & Quality Control
+- **Verifier Button** — One-click verification to check all extracted data against source text.
+- **Confidence Scores** — AI-generated confidence ratings for each extracted data point.
+- **Source Highlighting** — Click a cell to see the exact passage in the paper where the data came from.

+### 5. Workspace Integration
+- **Chat with Workspace** — seamless integration to use your defined workspace (table data, added papers) as context for chat conversations.
+- **Workspace-Aware Prompts** — Prompts that can reference structured data from your tables.

 ### Others
-Table data extractions
 Citations refrencing
 MCP
 Connectors